riceissa/issarice.com/wiki/installing-haskell.md

 The following is the minimal way to get things installed.

 There might be some unexpected problems when executing the commands below.
-On Linx Mint, I couldn't install `cabal-install-1.22.9.0` because `bootstrap.sh` complained about not having `transformers` version 0.4 (the Linux Mint repositories have 0.3).
+On Linux Mint, I couldn't install `cabal-install-1.22.9.0` because `bootstrap.sh` complained about not having `transformers` version 0.4 (the Linux Mint repositories have 0.3).
 However, installing from the older `cabal-install-1.22.4.0` seems to work.
 (This is intended as an example of a problem one might run into, and not as an exhaustive list of issues.)